TylerMRoderick/hide-the-rabbit-hole/README.md

 ## 📝  Bug reports, feature requests, etc.
 This project is intended for personal use and educational purposes only.
 If you want to add/change functionality, I recommend that you create your own fork.

+## ✍️ Credit
+Rabbit Icon: "Rabbit by parkjisun from the Noun Project"